-In the field of nanoelectronic devices, researchers have developed their own unique set of scanning probe imaging and manipulation techniques.
+A growing toolkit of scanning probe microscopy-based techniques is enabling new ways to build and investigate nanoscale electronic devices.
 In this article we review key techniques that allow for mapping the distribution of electrical resistances, measuring local field-effect sensitivity, and engineering new electrical characteristics into nanoscale devices.